smeenakshi68/AprioriInAWS/README.md

 # AprioriInAWS
-Apriori algorithm to generate association rules using JAVA with Amazon Elasic Map Reduce with Amazon S3 /-----------/
+In JAVA with Amazon Elasic Map Reduce and Amazon S3 /-----------/
 l.
 How to run the application.